Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-animation/readme.md

 ![](I.gif "Look at it go!")

 {% alert type="success" %}
-Once you've gotten to this point, you are ready to look at adding creating a second custom animation and a `.device_machine` tag, so that we can have the platform move us around!
+Once you've gotten to this point, you are ready to look at adding a second custom animation and a `.device_machine` tag, so that we can have the platform move us around!
 This next section is [available here](~blender-object-creation-device-machines)
 {% /alert %}